Skip to Main Content

 Shop around and prequalify

 Eligibility guidelines typically vary by lender.
-It’s important to research more than one lender to find out which has the best deal for where you’re at now.
+It’s important to research multiple lenders to find out which lender is best for you.

 Some lender websites feature a prequalification tool that allows you to view potential loan offers, including monthly payments and rates, without hurting your credit score.
-If you decide to formally apply, the lender may conduct a hard credit check that could ding your credit score.
+If you decide to formally apply, the lender may conduct a hard credit check that could ding your credit score by a few points.

 Consider secured loans

 This type of loan is secured by collateral, like a house, a car or some other item of value.
-You’ll generally get better loan terms, but your asset could be at risk if you default on the loan.
+You’ll generally get better loan terms, but you risk your asset if you default on the loan.

 Try credit unions and local banks